My Demon Queen

 She tried tugging at it.
 It didn’t work.
 She shook her head.

-“The task of removing it is said to be impossible unless the owner of the collar either dies or allows removal of it,” she said, somnolently.
+“T-The task of removing it is said to be impossible unless the owner of the collar either dies or allows removal of it,” she said in panic, scampering a distance.

 “Look.
 You aren’t even trying to pull that off.
 How long exactly have you been a slave?
 Have you heard of the goldfish in a goldfish bowl problem?
 Or a grasshopper problem,” I’m sorry, I’m randomly naming experiments here.
 By that I mean, the situation where the goldfish which had become used to the small goldfish bowl when placed into a larger tank filled with water would not try to escape even though all it needed to do was swim up.
 Same goes with the grasshopper.
 It has been hitting the ceiling so many times, when the lid is removed, it doesn’t jump any higher.